linapg/bike-sharing-patterns-USA/README.md

 The US bike-share data explorer

 ### Description
-This project explores the Motivate database for a bike share system for many major cities in the United States.
+It is an interactive program that runs completely in Python and explores the bike share database for many major cities in the United States.
 It aims to uncover bike share usage patterns by comparing the information of three large cities: Chicago, New York City, and Washington, DC.

 ### Motivation
 The US bike-sharing data-explorer was created to fulfil the requirements of the Udacity® Nano-degree Program: 'Programming for Data Science with Python’.